FansDB/docs/docs/studios.md

 1. Only a single link matching the name of the account should be added.
 1. Defunct link requires additional proof.[^1]
 1. Do not add any additional links.(1)
+1. Avoid adding shortened links.
+If shortened URL redirects to a full link, use that instead.
 </div>
 1. No social media, related VIP/non VIP links, links from different networks, etc.